withastro/astro/docs/src/pages/comparing-astro-vs-other-tools.md

 Elder.js supports both Static Site Generation (SSG) and Server-Side Rendering (SSR).
 Today, Astro only supports Static Site Generation (SSG).

-#### Comparing Eleventy vs. Astro Performance

-Conceptually, Eleventy is aligned with Astro's "minimal client-side JavaScript" approach to web development.
-Eleventy and Astro both offer similar, zero-JavaScript-by-default performance baselines.

-Eleventy achieves this by pushing you to avoid JavaScript entirely.
-Eleventy sites are often written with little to no JavaScript at all.
-This becomes an issue when you do need client-side JavaScript.
-It is up to you to create your own asset build pipeline for Eleventy.
-This can be time-consuming and forces you to set up bundling, minification, and other complex optimizations yourself.

-By contrast, Astro automatically builds your client-side JavaScript & CSS for you.
-Astro automatically strips unnecessary JavaScript from the page, hydrating only the individual components that need it.
-This feature is called [partial hydration](/core-concepts/component-hydration).
-While it is possible to achieve this yourself in Eleventy, Astro offers it built in by default.

 ## Eleventy vs. Astro